libsdl-org/sdl12-compat/README.md

   applications which use their own mouse cursors.
 See also: https://wiki.libsdl.org/SDL_HINT_MOUSE_RELATIVE_SCALING

+- SDL12COMPAT_ALLOW_THREADED_DRAWS: (checked during SDL_Init)
+  Enabled by default.
+  If disabled, calls to `SDL_UpdateRects()` from non-main threads are converted into requests for the main thread to carry out the update later.
+  The thread that called `SDL_SetVideoMode()` is treated as the main thread.

+- SDL12COMPAT_ALLOW_THREADED_PUMPS: (checked during SDL_Init)
+  Enabled by default.
+  If disabled, calls to `SDL_PumpEvents()` from non-main threads are completely ignored.
+  The thread that called `SDL_SetVideoMode()` is treated as the main thread.

 # Compatibility issues with OpenGL scaling

 The OpenGL scaling feature of sdl12-compat allows applications which wish to